 Let them end the war which is ruin, death and pain

-And destroys what God the Creator did.
+And which destroys what God the Creator did.

-May them remove the world from this evil
+Let them remove the world from this evil

-And let be peace universal.
+And let peace be universal.

-Your honorable who are powerful
+Them mighty lords who are powerful

-Send in the blue sky
+Let them send in the blue sky

 A flock of white doves